edinburgh-napier/SET09102/notes/unit3_lifecycles/systems.md

 systems evolve through updates, patches, and feature enhancements to adapt to changing user needs, technological advancements, or security requirements.

-Agile software development models emphasize adaptability and evolution.
+Agile software development models emphasise adaptability and evolution.
 In agile development, software is built incrementally, and the team continuously adapts based on user feedback, testing, and changing requirements.
 This adaptive cycle allows the system (software product) to evolve in response to external changes such as market conditions or user demands.